chuchuluco/hugo-personal/content/posts/5-songs-i-love/index.md

 UseHugoToc: false
 ---

-Music is a big part of my day to day, of my life even.
+Music is a huge part of my life.
 I love music, I’m completely sure that the world would be drastically worse without music in any kind of form.
-But that could be said of almost any type of art, I guess that’s why art has such an impactful influence in the world and in human lives, either those who make or those who enjoy it.
+But that could be said of almost any type of art, I guess that’s why art has such an impactful influence in human lives, either those who make it or those who enjoy it.

-Music for me is:
+For me, music is:
 - Comfort: it relaxes me, makes me feel calm and at ease.
 - Love: a form of letting my love for someone take a musical form that I can share.
-- Empathetic: music can make 2 (or even more) different individuals connect.
+- Empathetic: music can make two (or even more) different individuals connect and feel the same emotion.
-- Fun: music can be fun, make you laugh or dance and sing.
+- Fun: it can make you laugh or dance and sing enjoying it by yourself or with others.
 - A very good way to judge people based on what they like.

 Without more yapping from me side of the screen, and in no particular order, I present to you: